TelerikAcademy/High-Quality-Code-Part-1/Topics/05. Variables-Data-Expressions-and-Constants/README.md

 - C# and Java / JavaScript conventions
   - **i** and **j** are integer indexes
   - Constants are in **ALL_CAPS** separated by underscores (sometimes **PascalCase** in C#)
-  - Variable and method names use uppercase in C# and lowercase in JS for the first word
+  - Method names use uppercase in C# and lowercase in JS for the first word
   - The underscore **_** is not used within names
     - Except for names in all caps